BC PNP for Caregivers & ECEs

 Do I need an LMIA?

 Most likely, yes, unless you are on an open work permit (like PGWP or Spousal).
+See our LMIA guide for the full process.
 Employers in BC are often willing to support LMIAs because the shortage of workers is so severe.

 Can I bring my family?